Professor & Director of Graduate Studies

 Office: CIS 3046

 Dr. Berry is a member and past Co-Chair of NCA’s Anti-Bullying Task Force, and past Chair of NCA’s Ethnography Division.
 He enjoys drawing on his research and teaching to take part in community engagement activities, and has delivered talks and workshops on issues related to bullying, anti-bullying prevention, LGBTQ cultures, identity, and mindfulness.

-Relational Communication, Culture, Identity, Bullying, LGBTQ, Auto/Ethnography, Reflexivity
+Relational Communication, Culture, Identity, Bullying, LGBTQ, Autoethnography, Reflexivity